openfido/openfido/README.md

         return 'private info'

-HTTP clients must then pass a `Workflow-Key` header with their api_key.
+HTTP clients must then pass a `X-API-Key` header with their api_key.
 Keys can be created using the sample code in tasks.py:

     # Create a new Application database record with PIPELINES_CLIENT role.